TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-migratedatatosqlvm.md

 	ownershipId="AzureData_AzureSQLVM"
 />

-# Migrate to SQL Serevr on Azure VM
+# Migrate to SQL Server on Azure VM

-Please review following articles
+Most users are able to resolve their issues with migration using the recommended documents below.

 ## **Recommended Documents**